ayingtao11/web_lab4/README.md

         })`
 to make my table in JSON format.

-The lab requires nodejs, express, sqlite3, md5, npm, ubuntu for windows in order to accomplish.
+The lab requires nodejs, express, sqlite3, md5, npm, and ubuntu for windows in order to accomplish.
 Users need to use the command:
 `node server.js`
 In order to start the server.
 I connect my server in port 8000, users need to open the brower and go to http://localhost:8000 to open the server site after used the node command.